Updated Spring 2021

-Cork like wood has a natural odor (terpenes).
+Cork, like wood, has naturally occurring odorants.
 But with cork flooring, a resin (glue) is used to press and bind all the small pieces of cork together into flat sheets.

 In theory, you can heat press cork like they do with some insulation, but this is not how cork flooring is made.
 That only works with insulation.